 Display in one standard box a minimum of 75 and maximum of 150 species representing at least 9 orders.
 Follow the guidelines listed for Collections.
-Members can exhibit in this class a maximum of 3 years, or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they will be moved up a division.
+Members can exhibit in this class a maximum of 3 years, or until they receive a purple ribbon at the Kansas State Fair, whichever comes first and then they must move up a division.